-A student beginning work on a thesis completes the post-coursework registration form in the Registrar's office of his or her college of registration during the registration period of the first trimester following the approval of the thesis proposal.
+A student beginning work on a thesis completes the post-coursework registration form in the Registrar's office of their college of registration during the registration period of the first trimester following the approval of the thesis proposal.

 8.3.2 Form.